NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-single-value.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * Implements a simple Heads or Tails game demonstrating public, permissionless decryption
+ * @notice Implements a simple Heads or Tails game demonstrating public, permissionless decryption *
- * using the FHE.makePubliclyDecryptable feature.
- *
+ * @dev Uses FHE.makePubliclyDecryptable feature to allow anyone to decrypt the game results.
- * @dev Inherits from ZamaEthereumConfig to access FHE functions like FHE.randEbool() and FHE.verifySignatures().
+ *      Inherits from ZamaEthereumConfig to access FHE functions like FHE.randEbool() and FHE.checkSignatures().
  */
 contract HeadsOrTails is ZamaEthereumConfig {
     constructor() {}